 Finding the Best Places to Retire Since 2006!

-Overview: In rugged southwestern Colorado, where the elevation is 7,000 feet above sea level, the air is thin and the scenery is breathtaking, little Dolores is in a canyon at the mouth of the Dolores River Valley near the eastern edge of McPhee Reservoir.
-It started out as a ranching community in the 1870s and was later kept alive by the railroad.
+Seven thousand feet above sea level in rugged southwestern Colorado, the scenery is breathtaking and the air is thin.
+It is here in a canyon at the mouth of the Dolores River Valley near the eastern edge of McPhee Reservoir that Dolores makes its home.
+A ranching community in the 1870s, the little town was later kept alive by the railroad.

 Homes include cabins, chalets, ranch ramblers and Victorians.
 Three RV parks cater to road warriors and are nestled in the woods.
-Trendy, upscale Telluride, home to the Telluride Blues Festival, the Telluride Film Festival, the Telluride Jazz Festival and celebrities such as Oprah Winfrey, is just an hour and a half away.
+Trendy, upscale Telluride, home to the Telluride Blues Festival, the Telluride Film Festival, the Telluride Jazz Festival and numerous celebrities, is just an hour and a half away.

 Climate: Summer temperatures are in the 70s and 80s, and winter temperatures are in the single digits and teens.
 On average, the area receives 18 inches of rain and 68 inches of snow per year.